manoaxchange/manoaxchange.github.io/index.md

 ## Milestone 1
 For the first milestone, the goal is to create the mockup pages, and creating the basic schema of the items.
 ![](images/milestone1-11092022.png)

+## Brainstorming
+- Possibly using Amazon S3 for image uploading
+- Implementing rating system for both sellers and items